scientific-python/blog.scientific-python.org/content/posts/numpy/numpy-rng/index.md

 seed = 319929794527176038403653493598663843656
-# create the RNG that you want to pass around
+# creating the RNG that is passed around.
 rng = np.random.default_rng(seed)
-# get the SeedSequence of the passed RNG.
-# WARNING: note that this is using a private attribute of
-# the RNG and the API might change in the future.
-ss = rng.bit_generator._seed_seq
-# create 5 initial independent states
+# create 5 independent RNGs
-child_states = ss.spawn(5)
+child_rngs = rng.spawn(5)

 # use 2 processes to run the stochastic_function 5 times with joblib
 random_vector = Parallel(n_jobs=2)(
-    delayed(stochastic_function)(rng=random_state) for random_state in child_states
+    delayed(stochastic_function)(rng=child_rng) for child_rng in child_rngs
 )
 print(random_vector)

-# rerun to check that we obtain the same outputs
-random_vector = Parallel(n_jobs=2)(
-    delayed(stochastic_function)(rng=random_state) for random_state in child_states
-)
-print(random_vector)
 ```

-By using a fixed seed you always get the same results and by using `SeedSequence.spawn` you have an independent RNG for each of the iterations.
-Note that I used the convenient `default_rng` function in `stochastic_function`.
-You can also see that the `SeedSequence` of the existing RNG is a private attribute.
-Accessing the `SeedSequence` might become easier in future versions of NumPy (more information [here](https://github.com/numpy/numpy/issues/15322#issuecomment-626400433)).
+By using a fixed seed you always get the same results each time you run this code and by using `rng.spawn` you have an independent RNG for each call to `stochastic_function`.
+Note that here you could also spawn from a `SeedSequence` that you would create with the seed instead of creating an RNG.
+However, in general you pass around an RNG therefore I only assume to have access to an RNG.
+Also note that spawning from an RNG is only possible from version 1.25 of NumPy[^3].

 I hope this blog post helped you understand the best ways to use NumPy RNGs.
 The new Numpy API gives you all the tools you need for that.
 The resources below are available for further reading.
 Finally, I would like to thank Pamphile Roy, Stefan van der Walt and Jarrod Millman for their great feedbacks and comments which contributed to greatly improve the original version of this blog post.